Stability and decoherence analysis of the silicon vacancy in 3C-SiC: Results

 \subsection{Hahn-echo}

 In NMR/EPR systems environmental noise takes the form of magnetic field noise that results from the effect of accumulating disturbances from each nuclear spin-generated magnetic field (such static magnetic field inhomogeneity causes inhomogeneous broadening of the spectral lines~\cite{paladino20141}).
-To limit inhomogeneous broadening, we have applied the Hahn-echo sequence~\cite{okumura1992characterization}, an established control technique~\cite{schweiger2001principles,seo2016quantum} allowing to refocus the spin coherence and thus enlarge its decoherence time~\cite{fraval2005dynamic,seo2016quantum}, which is the main goal of this subsection.

-In this regard, the most important part of the spin-echo sequence is an intermediate $\pi$ pulse applied to the qubit which allows to refocus the spin coherence resulting from the effect of static magnetic field inhomogeneities~\cite{slichter2013principles}.
+To limit inhomogeneous broadening, we have applied the Hahn-echo sequence~\cite{okumura1992characterization}, an established control technique~\cite{schweiger2001principles,seo2016quantum} allowing to refocus the spin coherence and thus enlarge its decoherence time~\cite{fraval2005dynamic,seo2016quantum}, which is the main goal of this subsection. \\ In this regard, the most important part of the spin-echo sequence is an intermediate $\pi$ pulse applied to the qubit which allows to refocus the spin coherence resulting from the effect of static magnetic field inhomogeneities~\cite{slichter2013principles}.
 Consequently, the dynamics can be described in the following way:

 where $U_{\mathrm{HE}}(\tau)=e^{-i\mathcal{H}\tau/2}e^{-i\pi S_{x}}e^{-i\mathcal{H}\tau/2}e^{-i\pi/2S_{x}}$ is the Hahn-echo propagator and $\rho_{\mathrm{S}}(0)$ is the same as for the FID case.
 Now, as a first order approximation, at the CCE1 level we can obtain analytical expressions for the coherence real and imaginary parts in the pure-dephasing approximation~\cite{seo2016quantum}, as in the FID case.
 Therefore, the qubit coherence components in \ref{eq:totcoh}, after the Hahn-echo sequence, can be written as~\cite{schweiger2001principles}